-- 4.2.4.1 There shall be a process to achieve and demonstrate compliance with all applicable organizational and legal requirements for inspecitons. - 4.2.4.2 There shall be a process to achieve and demonstrate compliance with all applicable organizatonal and legal requirements for overseeing inspections provided by private inspectors hireed by owners. - 4.2.4.3 There shall be a process to achieve and demonstrate clear, concise and accurate inspeciton reports. - 4.2.4.4 Establish, and periodically re-evaluate, in consultation with stakeholders service goals for the performance of inspections.
-A minimum of two semi-annual service goal audits shall be conducted per year.
+- 4.2.4.1.
+There shall be a process to achieve and demonstrate compliance with all applicable organizational and legal requirements for inspections. - 4.2.4.2.
+There shall be a process to achieve and demonstrate compliance with all applicable organizational and legal requirements for overseeing inspections

+- provided by private inspectors hired by owners. - 4.2.4.3.
+There shall be a process to achieve and demonstrate clear, concise and accurate inspection reports. - 4.2.4.4.
+Establish, and periodically re-evaluate, in consultation with stakeholders, service goals for the performance of inspections.
+A minimum of two semi-annual service goals audits shall be conducted per year.
 Audit findings shall be documented in a summary report.
-Service goals shall be expressed in a quantifiable manner and defined in the following areas: - 4.2.4.4.1 Timeliness (i.e. turnaround time), - 4.2.4.4.2 Quality (i.e. tolerance rate for errors due to staff or the system). - 4.2.4.4.2.1 For zero life-safety errors missed during inspections.
-Note: A rate of zero (or zero percent\ in this category is mandatory to achieve recognition.
+Service goals shall be expressed in a quantifiable manner and defined in the following areas: - 4.2.4.4.1.
+Timeliness (i.e., turnaround time), - 4.2.4.4.2.
+Quality (i.e., tolerance rate for errors due to staff or the system). - 4.2.4.4.2.1.
+For zero life-safety errors missed during inspections.
+Note: A rate of zero (or zero percent in this category is mandatory to achieve recognition.
 (This may be expressed differently such as "100% correct" so long as the meaning is not changed.) - 4.2.4.4.2.2.
-For major (non-life safety) errors missed during inspections. - 4.2.4.4.2.3 For minor errors missed during inspections. - 4.2.4.4.3 Staff Professionalism (i.e. quality of interactions with staff.
+For major (non-life safety) errors missed during inspections. - 4.2.4.4.2.3.
+For minor errors missed during inspections.